 The Harris campaign has refrained from addressing the allegations, avoiding any comment on the purported irregularities.
 However, they have voiced satisfaction with the Vice President’s performance, with Harris reminding her supporters that it was a successful day.

 Interestingly, Harris’s team proposed a second debate in October, a challenge that Trump initially seemed hesitant to accept.
-Trump stated during an interview that he would be less inclined to participate, citing the success of the first debate.
+Trump stated during an interview that he would be less inclined to participate, citing what he sees as his success in the first debate.

 The debate adhered to a strict set of rules agreed upon by both campaigns.
 These included 90 minutes of debate time with two commercial breaks, no audience, and specific guidelines for question formats and speaking turns.